Steveris/steveris.github.io/taxonomy.md

 </details>

 ## Simulacra
 Entities capable of mimicking biological lifeforms, particularly humans, with varying degrees of fidelity.
 Simulacra are not merely disguises; they are beings whose form and function are defined by imitation, identity theft, or unstable transformation.
 Origins vary; some are metaphysical mimetics, others are cryptobiological anomalies, cursed individuals, or self-aware infiltrators.
 Many are predatory, feeding on human behavior, memories, or flesh.
 Others may be accidental byproducts of exposure to unstable Metaphysical Spaces (MS), Threshold phenomena, or memetic contamination.
+Simulacra may be artificial, emergent, or accidental; what defines them is that identity imitation is their primary metaphysical driver.
 <img src="/assets/images/kitsune1.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>